Cadasta/cadasta-docs/en/XLSForms.md

 # Custom Data Collection

 The Cadasta platform allows partners to define their own data collection schema, as we know that data needs vary with the context.
-Our platform structures the data around three core entities: the _Party _\(a person, family, or organization\), the _Place_ and the _Relationship_ \(rights, restrictions and responsibilities\) connecting the Party to the Place.
+Our platform structures the data around three core entities: the _Party _\(a person, family, community or organization\), the _Place_ and the _Relationship_ \(rights, restrictions and responsibilities\) connecting the Party to the Place.

 In order to define the data collection parameter of your organization, we utilize the [XLSForm](http://xlsform.org/) format as an easy way to set how the data is collected, managed and queried.
 XLSForm is a form standard based on authoring forms using a spreadsheet.
 The forms are easy to use, while also allowing more complex forms and dependencies for those more familiar with XLSForms.